strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 failing is not a core feature of this plugin.
 We expect users to have their own disk usage monitoring to prompt intervention before this plugin shuts down all message production.

-If the plugin is configured to use a cluster volume source, we also require one limit to be configured.
+We require one limit to be configured.

 Defining multiple limit types would be an invalid state.